 For serialized or uniquely identified resources, if the logical and technical unique identifiers are not changed by an event, such as moving a vehicle to another location without any changes to its custody (and assuming location is not part of the logical identifier), the resource does not behave like a stock and is not decremented or incremented.

-How resources related to each other
+How resources related to each other: contained resources

-Unlike underlying resource, if one resource contains other resources, the contained resources are part of, or make up the larger resource.
+If one resource contains other resources, the contained resources are part of, or make up the larger resource.